platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 ![Metrics split into Web hosts and Service hosts](/images/metrics/split-arch.png "0.75")

-## Development environments
+## Grid environments

-Development environments consist of:
+Grid environments consist of:

 * App containers: one or more [app containers](../configuration/app/_index.md)
 * Service containers: zero or more [service containers](../configuration/services/_index.md)